-The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality with elephants, cattle and horses.
-It gets underway on the auspicious Hindu holy occasion of Kartik Purnima (usually in November), when pilgrims take an early morning bath in the river, and continues for a month.
-Street magicians, spiritual gurus, snack stalls, handicrafts, amusement rides, circus performers, and theater all create a carnival like no other.
+The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality, sexuality, and animal trading.
+Street magicians, religious gurus and tantriks, pilgrims, snack stalls, handicrafts, amusement rides, circus performers, and dancing girls all create a carnival like no other.

 In 2014, extra stalls were added, selling clothing, agricultural equipment, automobiles, and fast-moving consumer goods.
 A food plaza was also set up with branded national chains.
 In addition, there was a sports competition, and adventure sports such as para-sailing, hot air balloon, water-skiing, water-canning and all-terrain vehicle rides.

-However, what really made the Fair remarkable and memorable for me was witnessing crowds of pilgrims taking holy bath at sunrise on Kartik Purnima (a particularly auspicious full moon), where the Ganges and Gandak rivers meet, to purify themselves and wash away any negativity.
+What really made the Fair remarkable and memorable for me was witnessing crowds of pilgrims taking holy bath at sunrise on Kartik Purnima, where the Ganges and Gandak rivers meet, to purify themselves and wash away any negativity.

 At around 5 a.m., head down to the river bank and hire one of the many boats that are lined up there.
 For 200 rupees (if you negotiate well), a boatman will slowly take you up and down the river for a couple of hours while you remain enthralled by the activities going on along the waterfront.

 Tips: While you may be tempted to simply remain on the river bank and view the bathing from there, don't.
 It's much more powerful if watched from the river!
-Elephants also have an early morning bath in the river with pilgrims, and is a sight to behold.
-The boatmen will take you to where it happens.
-(Unfortunately, I didn't see it when I visited the Fair, as a change in the course of the river sadly prevented it from taking place for the first time ever).
+Elephants previously used to have an early morning bath in the river with pilgrims, and was a sight to behold.
+However, it's no longer possible to see this due to the absence of elephants at the fair.
 Do be aware that the reality of India means that sanitary conditions are very poor near the river, so watch where you walk.

 The Pious and the Provocative